 What is CAD?

-CAD software was originally developed for mechanical design work.
+CAD design software was originally developed for mechanical design work.
 Modern packages are excellent if you want to produce 2D and 3D drawings of mechanical components, and they will save you a lot of time compared with producing similar drawings by traditional manual methods.
-You can draw almost anything with a good CAD system, including electrical schematics so, if you’ve never used a CAE system, you may well be convinced that CAD is all you need.
+You can draw almost anything with a good CAD design software, including electrical schematics so, if you’ve never used a CAE system, you may well be convinced that CAD is all you need.
 And that’s true if you don’t mind missing out on a whole range of benefits that can hugely improve your productivity and profitability.